weismanm12/movies-analysis/README.md

   <img src="./Analysis%20Visualizations/histogram_of_number_of_ratings.png" alt="hist of movie ratings">
 </p>

-It can be seen that there is extreme variance in the number of ratings a movie has received, with the majority have less than 500 ratings.
+It can be seen that there is extreme variance in the number of ratings each movie has received, with the majority have less than 500 ratings.
 However, we are most interested in well-known productions on the opposite end of the spectrum.
 For this reason, only movies **within the top 10\% in terms of the number of ratings a movie has received partitioned by the decade will be considered**.
 Partitioning by the decade helps account for the older movies receiving less ratings than newer movies.

 ___